oscarmatallana/42-Piscine/README.md

 ---

-# 🧠 CPC01 — Pointers & Memory Basics
+# CPC01 — Pointers & Memory Basics

-Welcome to pointers — one of the most powerful (and intimidating 😅) concepts in C.
+Welcome to pointers — one of the most powerful (and intimidating) concepts in C.

 Topics include:
 - manipulating values through memory addresses